Frogs, Pacific Northwest

 The eyes are a gold color and appear mostly covered by the eyelids when the frog is viewed from above.

-Northern red legged frogs thrive in the cool temperatures of the southern coastal forests.
+Northern red legged frogs thrive in the cool temperatures of the Pacific Northwest forests.
 They prefer to live in forest wetlands, breeding in shallow ponds and streams that are well shaded.
 Adult frogs spend much of their time on land.
 They will often take shelter under logs to stay cool and damp.

 Northern red legged frogs mate and lay their eggs very early in spring, as early as January or February on the southern coast.
 They like slow moving streams, ponds and marshes for breeding.